scionproto/scion/doc/dev/design/private-ISDs.rst

 Path Service
 ------------

+When an endhost requests path segments, they should have single service in their AS that needs to be queried, regardless of the (P-)ISDs in which the path segments originate.
+This can be done in two ways:

+- A single process with a beacon store that contains all segments.
+This is proposed in the previous section: `Beaconing`_.
+- Alternatively, there could be a service that exposes a single segment query API to endhosts, but is internally forwarding requests to different processes/machines with separate beacon stores.

+It is an implementation decision whether an endhost API is backed by a single CS that managed all local (P-)ISDs, or whether it connects to multiple CS, one (or more) for each (P-)ISD.
+Both implementations are viable and the difference is not relevant for the following discussion. the endhost-facing API is called Path Service (PS), without specifying how it works internally.

-When a CS receives a segment request from an endhost, as default, the CS should return segments for through all available (P-)ISDs.
+When a PS receives a segment request from an endhost, as default, the PS should return segments for through all available (P-)ISDs.

 The endhost is responsible for constructing path that are either completely inside a single P-ISD or only in public ISDs.
 Segments from a given P-ISD must not be stitched with segments from other P-ISDs or from public ISDs.

-The CS can decide which segments are made available to a given endhost.
+The PS can decide which segments are made available to a given endhost.

 This works best with the "new endhost API".

 The "new endhost API" allows segment requests to be answered in multiple responses.
-To indicate an AS's preference for a given path, the CS may decide to have the first response contain only preferred segments (through preferred ISDs) and offer other segments only in follow-up responses.
+To indicate an AS's preference for a given path, the PS may decide to have the first response contain only preferred segments (through preferred ISDs) and offer other segments only in follow-up responses.

-An endhost may indicate their preference for a given (P-)ISD in the segment request, but the CS is allowed to ignore this preference and offer segments from other (P-)ISDs.
+An endhost may indicate their preference for a given (P-)ISD in the segment request, but the PS is allowed to ignore this preference and offer segments from other (P-)ISDs.

 This gives the AS additional power in routing preference.
-This also simplifies endhost implementations such that they don't really need to know about participation in multiple ISDs, the just construct path from the first CS response.
+This also simplifies endhost implementations such that they don't really need to know about participation in multiple ISDs, the just construct path from the first PS response.
 More complex implementations can of course take full advantage of multi-ISD participation.

-It is an implementation decision whether an endhost API is backed by a single CS that managed all local (P-)ISDs, or whether it connects to multiple CS, one (or more) for each (P-)ISD.

 See also `Nested P-ISDs and Hierarchies`_.